 I would have known I needed to pay attention.
 The reality was I just thought it was a bad dream.
 Now I know it was my intuition giving me a heads up my unconscious beliefs were headed me in a direction I was completely unaware of, demonstrating the infinite power of the mind.

-Hindsight is always a wonderful thing and often when we look back we are able to have a much better view of the big picture.
+Hindsight is always a wonderful thing and often when we look back we can have a much better view of the big picture.
 The truth is many of the ideas, beliefs, thoughts and assumptions we hold in our minds are buried in our unconscious.
 It is the stuff held in our unconscious mind which can cause us to act in ways which can baffle us on a conscious level.

-Our unconscious beliefs can determine our behaviour
+3. Our unconscious beliefs can determine our behaviour

 As a child my parents were beautiful people who did the best they could, knowing what they knew.
 Unfortunately what they knew was hardship, struggle, loss and poverty.
-Like almost every parent they wanted to give their kids a better hand than they themselves had been dealt.
+Like almost every parent they wanted to give their kids a better hand than they had been dealt.
 So it was a loving environment.
 What they couldn’t shake off was a poverty consciousness.
 It was this consciousness I lived and breathed all of my childhood and teenage years.
 We rarely had holidays or treats, we lived in tied accommodation.
-My brother and I were bought new clothes only when the others couldn’t be fixed up.
+My brother and I bought new clothes only when others couldn’t be fixed up.

 Things improved when I got married.
 My husband and I had good jobs, a nice house, holidays etc. I sincerely thought I was taking my childhood experiences and making a better life for myself.
 I said goodbye to being poor and out of control of my financial destiny.
 Little did I realise the poverty consciousness was well and truly alive.
 It was lurking in my unconscious just waiting for a chance to take me back to my early experience and my comfort zone.

 Of course, I had never left poverty consciousness.
 I wasn’t even aware of it.
 But the signs were there.
 My husband and I never bought anything outright.
 We borrowed money for items we struggled to afford.
 Christmas and holidays meant a hefty assault on the credit card.
-Pulling our belts in and living with poverty consciousness for months at a time, while we paid loan and credit card companies thousands in interest and late payment charges.
-Living above our means and consciously thinking “that’s how everyone lives”.
+Pulling our belts in and living with poverty consciousness for months at a time, while we paid loans and credit card companies thousands in interest and late payment charges.
+Living above our means and consciously thinking “That’s how everyone lives”.
 Simply being in denial about the precarious tight financial rope we were walking on, was just another version of “poor”.